consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna

 In these operations, banks only check the documents and do not express an opinion on the goods/services to which these documents refer.

 A letter of credit is an independent and separate commitment from a commercial contract.

-Yes, KBC Bank makes a preliminary review of the documents for which it collects a fee based on the current tariff of the Bank.
+Yes, UBB makes a preliminary review of the documents for which it collects a fee based on the current tariff of the Bank.